We're winning awards

 Sticle in Carmarthenshire has 10,000 vines and ambitious plans for its own organic winery.
 Also in Carmathenshire, Ancre Hill’s winemaker Antonio Rizzo has planted his own small vineyard called Llwyn Pur.
 The Dell Vineyard in Monmouthshire is under new management and plans to add five more acres.

-Gwinllan y Dyffryn in the Vale of Clywd has 7500 vines and is getting ready to release its first wines.
-And Gwynfyd Môn on Anglesey, Montgomery in Mid Wales and Llaethliw in Ceredigion are all already producing a range of premium wines.
+Gwinllan y Dyffryn in the Vale of Clwyd has 7500 vines and has recently released its first wines.
+Gwynfyd Môn on Anglesey won a Bronze medal in the 2022 Wines of Great Britain awards.
+Montgomery Vineyard in Mid Wales and Llaethliw in Ceredigion are already producing a range of premium wines.

 Whinyard Rocks is a small-scale vineyard in Mid Wales which follows the natural method of production and expects to release first wines in 2022.
 St Hilary Vineyard, near Cowbridge, has planted Pinot Noir, Pinot Meunier and Chardonnay and will shortly add Seyval Blanc as well.